 One of the most important differentiation rules is the Chain Rule, used to take the derivative of the composition of two functions.
 The chain rule allows us to differentiate complicated functions that can be broken down into the composition of simpler functions.

-Theorem (Chain Rule): If f(x) and g(x) are differentiable functions, then so is the composition f(g(x)).
-Its derivative is
+Theorem 0.1 (Chain Rule) If f(x) and g(x) are differentiable functions, then so is the composition f(g(x)).
+We have

 $$\frac{d}{dx}\left(f(g(x))\right) = f'(g(x)) \cdot g'(x) .$$ (1)